hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 * `insecure` (boolean) - Whether or not the connection to OpenStack can be done over an insecure connection.
 By default this is false.

+* `networks` (array of strings) - A list of networks by UUID to attach to this instance.

 * `openstack_provider` (string)
 <!---
 @todo document me